-The most marketing-oriented properties in sports have begun this migration from the idea of “sponsorship” to the idea of “partnership” at the beginning of the last decade, as teams, athletes and events started to realise the whole concept of “sponsorship package” was not a good match anymore for the highly-complex marketing plans of global firms and brands.
+The most marketing-oriented properties in sports have begun this migration from the idea of “sponsorship” to the idea of “partnership” at the beginning of the last decade, as teams, athletes and events started to realise the whole concept of “sponsorship package” or “sponsorship program” was not a good match anymore for the highly-complex marketing plans of global firms and brands.
 International powerhouses and multinational business simply did not want to buy the standard thing anymore, their communication strategy being far too elaborate for just a single-dimensioned marketing proposal.
 Not only that: they wanted sports and sports properties to become a full marketing asset for their products and services, tailor-made to their present and future communication strategy.
 If, before, it was up to the sports properties to offer specific marketing benefits, now it was the companies themselves tracing the route towards new boundaries of co-op.
 Marketing-wise, this was a revolution.

 The whole idea of sponsorship bloomed and the caterpillar quickly became a butterfly.

 Firms and business worldwide started to realize that sports could bring visibility, awareness and sure it was a great story to tell, but extra chilli could be added to the mix to make things extra spicy.
 All of a sudden, lubricant and oil producers started to use Formula 1 and MotoGP Teams as their cutting-edge R&D labs; food brands used athletes not only to market their product but to develop and test new range of supplements; clothing manufacturers took the immense expertise gathered in years of specific disciplines to produce extra-tech garments and textiles for their collections.